 - Plugin Organizer

 It is possible that you or your system administrator modified the .htaccess to add a Content Security Policy.
-I have to admit, I am not very acquainted with this, but please be aware that customized .htaccess can be restricting many requests to your site.
+I have to admit, I am not very acquainted with this, but please be aware that customized .htaccess can actually restrict many requests to your site.
+Make sure it doesn’t.

 Check your code